VidyaSamadi/CloudStreaming/README.md

 # CloudStreaming
-Cloud Streaming script for data analytics--funded by NSF This repo create streaming pipeline.
+Cloud Streaming script for data analytics--funded by NSF.
+This repo create streaming pipeline, please refer to Vidya Samadi for further question.